 Figure 8.
-Change in head bobbing magnification with and without IDF.
+Change in head-bobbing magnification with and without IDF.

 At the same time, the usefulness of the IDF was tested by comparing the instructional error between conditions (a) and (g).

-Results of and discussion on the fully immersive HMD
+Results and discussion on the fully immersive HMD

-In this study, the Wilcoxon signed-rank-sum test was used to verify the significant differences between any two conditions.
-The Wilcoxon signed-rank-sum test is a nonparametric test used when the population does not follow a normal distribution.
-We obtained the difference of Zi = Yi − Xi between the experimental values of two conditions Xi and Yi performed on the i-th participant.
-Next, we arranged Zi in order of decreasing absolute value and assigned rank Ri to the smaller value.
-The Wilcoxon signed-rank-sum test quantity of W is then calculated as follows:
+In this study, the Wilcoxon signed-rank test was used to verify the significant differences between two conditions.
+This is a nonparametric test used when the population does not follow a normal distribution.
+The difference in Zi = Yi − Xi between the experimental values of two conditions Xi and Yi performed on the i-th participant was obtained.
+Next, Zi was arranged in order of decreasing absolute value, and rank Ri was assigned to the smaller value.
+The Wilcoxon signed-rank test quantity of W was then calculated as follows: